Company chairs and thematic research chairs bring new paths and perspectives, while imagining the practices of tomorrow.

 They enable us to work with teachers, researchers and companies to solve emerging problems, thanks to the studies and research carried out by our professors.

-Led by Professor Paul SHRIVASTAVA, Director of the David O’Brien Center for Sustainable Enterprise, Concordia University, Montreal, this research initiative explores the use of the arts and art-based methods for understanding enterprise sustainability.
+Led by Professor Paul SHRIVASTAVA, Director of the David O’Brien Center for Sustainable Enterprise, at the Concordia University, Montreal, this research initiative explores the use of the arts and art-based methods for understanding enterprise sustainability.
 It examines the dynamic relations between art, aesthetics and sustainable development of organizations.

 Click here to get more information about the IRCASE Chair.